drBenway/pixi-vn-wiki/start/why.md

 **Project size:**

 * The entire UI of Ren'py is based on "physical images" and this makes the size of the project very large.
-* In a Pixi’VN project, you can choose whether and which graphics component library to use or use a canvas with a "physical images".
+* In a Pixi’VN project, you can choose whether and which graphics component library to use the canvas with a "physical images".
 Being a library it does not determine the size of the project, but if you use [vite](https://vitejs.dev/) or other tools, the size of the project will be very small.

 ### Device Distribution